Leehyowon/chef/README.md

 ## html
 hyebeen
-  - a product information (Wootique)
+  * a product information (Wootique) from things folder
-  - product review page for above html
+  * product review page for above html from things folder
-  - new writing page of product review
+  * new writing page of product review from things folder